Scam Prevention

 • Be cautious when sharing personal information with online acquaintances.

-• Never send money to someone you have not met in person.
+• Never send money to someone you have not met in person, regardless of how urgent or convincing the emergency seems.

 Impact on Victims: Victims may find themselves deeper in debt after paying fees without receiving any loan assistance.